cheerlights/cheerlights-discord-bot/README.md

 python3 cheerlights_bot.py
 ```

-It should say <bot Name> has connected to Discord.
+It should say < Bot Name > has connected to Discord.
 Once that is done, hit CTRL-A-D to disconnect from the screen session.
 If something ever happens, you can reconnect to the session by typing:

 ```bash
 screen -R cheerlights-discord-bot
 ```

+---

+# Change Log

+- 01/30/2022 - Release 1.1
+  - Refined how the color picker works in the code
+  - Refined building the list of valid colors

+- 12/21/2021 - Initial Release 1.0